CopernicaMarketingSoftware/Documentation/Mailerq/sending-bounces.md

 ## The special DSN queue

 Sending a DSN message is for MailerQ the same as sending a normal email message.
-When MailerQ has to send out a bounce, it will simply add this bounce message to the outbox queue so that it will be picked up and delivered.
+When MailerQ has to send out a bounce, it simply adds this bounce message to the outbox queue so that it will be picked up and delivered.

 However, if you want your DSN message to be sent by a separate MailerQ instance, or